 Studies have shown that supplements of potassium bicarbonate and especially potassium citrate can counteract an acid-forming diet and reverse osteoporosis.
 In a study published in Journal of the American Society of Nephrology, 161 postmenopausal women with low bone mass were given 1,080 mg of potassium citrate or 2,250 mg of potassium chloride daily for one year.
 Results: At the end of the study, the control group (those taking potassium chloride) showed an average bone-density loss at the lower spine of 1%, while the group taking potassium citrate had a nearly 2% increase at the lower spine and the hip.
 This group also excreted less calcium in their urine.

-Warning: By law, supplement companies cannot include more than 99 mg of potassium per daily dose.
+Warning: To prevent overdose, by law, indvidual tablets cannot contain more than 99 mg of potassium.
 Large doses can alter the sodium-potassium ratio too quickly and lead to an irregular heartbeat in patients with kidney disease and those taking cardiovascular medications.
 (This is not an issue for healthy people.)
 Don’t worry about eating too much potassium, though—the potassium in foods (such as bananas) is absorbed more slowly than the potassium in supplements.

 As we have seen, eating more fruits and vegetables is an easy way to tip your body’s natural pH into the right balance.
 Because these foods provide a variety of important nutrients, including vitamins, minerals, antioxidants and fiber, eating ample amounts of vegetables and fruits is simply the smartest way to live.